 1. Let your eggs come to room temperature.
 Separate the eggs.
 Put the yolks in a large bowl, preferably of a stand mixer.
 Put the whites in the refrigerator in a covered container.

 2. Taste the bourbon or whiskey to make sure it’s still good.
-If you’re skipping the alcohol,
+If you’re skipping the alcohol, skip this step.

 3. Beat yolks until light and lemon yellow, occasionally sipping the brandy or rye if you have a stand mixer rather than a handheld one (just to make sure it is still good), then gradually beat in 1 pound of confectioners sugar, scraping down the sides of the bowl to make sure it is well incorporated.
 This will be thick and heavy.